segyges/The-Great-Project/01-can-language-models-think.md

 A certain researcher [cite] stated that his personal test was whether or not language models understood his jokes; now they do.
 (He seems somewhat worried, therefore, that AI might kill us all; we will save this question for a later document.)
 Anyone who had such a litmus test that boiled down to the model understanding English has probably seen it passed recently by contemporary models.
 If they haven't, they will soon.

 We seem to have very quickly forgotten this, but once upon a time it would have been common to say that this would mean that we had solved AI as a whole, and that such a program would surely be as smart as a human in every way.
-Much like chess, this has turned out to not be true; language models understand langauge, but they have various disabilities and in some ways are clearly not as smart as humans.
+Much like chess, this has turned out to not be true; language models understand language, but they have various disabilities and in some ways are clearly not as smart as humans.

 We can say weakly that language models are original; they write things a human would have to think about, and that are not repetitions of anything that has ever been written before.
 In parallel: We can say that they do generally understand, and can write coherently in, natural languages, like English.